-Thus, before diving into the Pickleball Court Dimensions, we’re covering the faults players commit by violating the basic game rules.
+Thus, before going to the Pickleball Court Dimensions, we’re introducing the common faults that are committed by various players.

 Committing Pickleball Faults – Common Causes